-Goal: this UNIT Introduces learners to the core concepts and technology behind Docker.
-Learn indetail aboutcontainers and various operations perform ed on the m.
+Goal: this UNIT Introduce s learners to the core concepts and technology behind Docker.
+Learn in detail about containers and various operations performed on them.

 - Understand Containerization

 - Learn the evolution of virtualization to containers

 - Understand the Docker Architecture

-- perform various actions using Docker CLI
+- Perform various actions using Docker CLI

 - Bind container ports to the Machine ports

 - Run containers in different modes

-- Write and build a Dockerfile to create a Docker Image Topics:
+- write and build a Docker file to create a Docker image